strangebuzz/cache-watcher/README.md

 <img src="https://raw.githubusercontent.com/strangebuzz/sfcw/master/doc/img/sfcw-phpstorm-terminal.png" alt="Using sfcw inside a PHPStorn terminal" align="center" />

-When closing the PHPStorm window, the `sfcw` process will automatically be killed.
+/‼️\ Be careful that when closing the PHPStorm window, the `sfcw` process won't be automatically be killed. /‼️\

 ## Stopping the watcher